EXPERIENCE ASLEEP AT THE REEL

 All The Latest Gigs and Appearances

-It’s out and about.
-Time and Tide, the band’s second recording is now available.
-You can find it on itunes and the usual streaming platforms – Spotify, Apple Music etc. Of course if you want a copy of the cd itself and you can’t get to one of our gigs please contact us at asleepatthereelcelticband@gmail.com and we’ll gladly post one to you for a very reasonable price.
-As you are probably aware, artists make very little from the streaming platforms so cd purchases or downloads from itunes do help us out
+The band’s third album of original music, Homes and Hearts is out and about.
+The songs were inspired by Mark’s reading of a number of texts about aspects of Irish Australian history.
+You can hear Homes and Hearts on the usual streaming platforms – Spotify, Apple Music etc. If you want to download a copy (or any of the previous cds) you can do so from our Bandcamp site https://asleepatthereel.bandcamp.com/ Of course if you want a copy of the cd itself and you can’t get to one of our gigs please contact us at asleepatthereelcelticband@gmail.com and we’ll gladly post one to you for a very reasonable price.
+As you are probably aware, artists make virtually nothing from the streaming platforms so cd purchases or downloads from Bandcamp really help us out.

 UPCOMING GIGS